-This is where benchmarking your graphics card comes in.
-It's a great way to quickly and easily see how well your graphics card will cope with a variety of graphical demands and effects.
+Benchmarking your graphics card is a great way to quickly and easily see how well your GPU will cope with a variety of graphical demands and effects.
 A good graphics card benchmark will put your GPU through its paces, and the results will paint a good picture of what your graphics card can and can't do well.

 With these results you can then look at tweaking the game settings so that you might sacrifice some graphical bells and whistles, but you'll get a smooth and playable frame rate as a result.